f5devcentral/bigip_terminating_gateway/README.md

 ### How to Test ?
-From the vm which has the client application running, issue the command as shown below
+From the vm which has the microapp1 application running, issue the command as shown below

 ```
  curl http://localhost:9191